mickem/nscp-docs/reference/windows/CheckSystem.rst

 :query:`check_pdh`
 ------------------
 .. query:: check_pdh
-    :synopsis: Check the value of a performance (PDH) counter.
+    :synopsis: Check the value of a performance (PDH) counter on the local or remote system.

 **Usage:**